 As the Supreme Court put it, the Dobbs decision “return[ed] the issue of abortion to the people’s elected representatives.”
 But that promise has not been realized in Louisiana or its sister pro-life states due to the Biden FDA’s politically-motivated actions.

 And it’s women like Rosalie who are paying a painful price for that.
-That’s why Rosalie has bravely chosen to be a voice for the voiceless women who have suffered or unfortunately will suffer like she did.
+That’s why Rosalie has bravely chosen to be a voice for the voiceless women who have suffered or will suffer like she did because of the FDA.

 The State of Louisiana v.
 U.S. Food and Drug Administration

-• October 2023: Rosalie Markezich feels coerced into taking abortion drugs in pro-life Louisiana after her then-boyfriend ordered abortion drugs from a provider in California.
+- October 2023: Rosalie Markezich is coerced into taking abortion drugs in pro-life Louisiana after her then-boyfriend ordered abortion drugs from a doctor in California.